WCC offers many types of financial aid programs to help meet our students’ educationally-related financial needs.

 In addition to the information provided below, please visit, icanaffordcollege.com.

-- Board of Governors’ Fee Waiver (BOGW)
+- California College Promise Grant (CCPG) formerly known as Board of Governors’ Fee Waiver (BOGFW)

 - Cal Grant B and C

 - Full-Time Student Success Grant (FTSSG)

 - Federal Supplemental Educational Opportunity Grant (FSEOG)

 AmeriCorps members serve more than 3,000 nonprofit institutions, public agencies, faith-based and other community organizations to help meet critical needs in education, public safety, health and the environment.
 The variety of service opportunities is almost unlimited.
 Members may tutor and mentor youth, build affordable housing, teach computer skills, clean parks and streams, run after-school programs, or help communities respond to disasters.

 Upon completion of their service, AmeriCorps members may earn an AmeriCorps Education Award to help finance their education.

 California College Promise Grant (CCPG) – formerly known as Board of Governors’ Fee Waiver (BOGW)